-By the end of this unit, you should be able to: -
+By the end of this unit you should be able to:

-- Define Information Management Lifecycle and its stages - Define what a research lifecycle is all about. - Itemize the different stages of the research lifecycle - Explain in detail each section of the research lifecycle
+- define what a research lifecycle is all about. - itemize the different stages of the research lifecycle - explain in detail each section of the research lifecycle

 As stated in the introduction, there are five stages of the research lifecycle namely; Idea development, Funding, Proposal, Conducting and Dissemination.